 Foods that are easy to pack for a healthy lunch:

 - Fruits – apples, bananas, grapes, sliced melon, and berries all make nutritious additions to a packed lunch

-- Vegetables – sliced carrots, cucumbers, peppers, cherry tomatoes, or cauliflower and broccoli florets will still be fresh by lunch time
+- Vegetables – sliced carrots, cucumbers, peppers, cherry tomatoes, or cauliflower and broccoli florets are yummy cold lunch snacks

-- Grains – carbs like rice, quinoa, pasta, and couscous can be stored in a small storage container and can be eaten either hot or cold
+- Grains – pack carbs like rice, quinoa, pasta, and couscous in a small storage container

 - Protein – lean meats, hard boiled eggs, sliced tofu, and beans make you feel full longer and can be a satisfying complement to your meal